-In fact, if you are open to taking online English lessons, you may learn English with a tutor in Edinburgh…
+In fact, if you are open to taking an English course online,

 All of the Belfast Superprof tutors offer their first hour of lessons at no charge so that you can see for yourself how dedicated they are to helping you learn exactly the English skills you need.

 English for international students, life skills or just conversational English until you get your feet back under you: with Superprof, you can find the right English teacher for your needs.